ceumicrodata/social-distancing/README.md

 > Koren, Miklós and Rita Pető.
 2020.
 "Business disruptions from social distancing."
 CEU MicroData, Budapest. http://koren.mk/papers/working_papers/social_distancing/

+## Update 2020-03-31
+> Koren, Miklós, and Rita Pető.
+2020.
+“Business Disruptions from Social Distancing.” arXiv [econ.GN]. arXiv. http://arxiv.org/abs/2003.13983.

+The version published on arXiv contains new analysis, removing some occupations where telecommunication can more easily be used.
+Code and data are available at the [`telco` branch](https://github.com/ceumicrodata/social-distancing/tree/telco).

 # License and copyright
 All text (`*.md`, `*.txt`, `*.tex`, `*.pdf`) are [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 All code (`*.do`, `Makefile`) are subject to the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
 All derived data (`data/derived/*`) are subject to [Open Database License](https://opendatacommons.org/licenses/odbl/index.html).
 Please respect to copyright and license terms of original data vendors (`data/raw/*`).

 # Data availability statement
-All raw data are saved in the folder `data/raw/`.
+All the data used in the analysis, including raw data, is available for reuse with permissive licenses.
+Raw data are saved in the folder `data/raw/`.
 The `Makefile` in each folder shows the URLs used to download the data.
 ## O* NET
 ### Citation
 > U.S. Department of Labor/Employment and Training Administration, 2020.
 "O* NET Online."
 Downloaded 2020-03-12.